 While choosing the study guide, one should think about the above mentioned points primarily.

 Every book has its own style of expression to make concepts clear to the readers.
-As I mentioned earlier, there are plenty of choices to choose from, when you opt for a best PMP book.
+As I mentioned earlier, there are plenty of choices to choose from, when you opt for a best PMP study guide.

 The most popular and bestselling books are picked and analyzed in this post.
-I have discussed about each book as per my personal opinion by considering the above mentioned points.
+I have discussed about each book as per my opinion by considering the above mentioned characteristics.

-Disc: The below explanation is only from my personal opinion, which may be different in any readers perspective.
+Disc: The below explanation is only from my opinion, which may be different in any reader’s perspective.
 My intention is not to devalue or overvalue any book.
 This review is only to help readers to choose the book which will suite to their interest or studying style.

-PMBOK – A Guide to the Project Management Body of Knowledge
+PMBOK 6th Edition – A Guide to the Project Management Body of Knowledge Available for Free Download for PMI Members

-PMI has standardized the solutions to all common problems that occur mostly in every project, in the form of processes, procedures and best practices.
+PMI has standardized the solutions to all project management common problems that occur mostly in every project, in the form of processes, procedures, and best practices.

 - Provides guidelines for managing individual projects